‘Friends’ Creator Shuts Down Reunion Rumors Despite Jennifer Aniston Recently Saying She’d Be On Board

 — Rolling Stone (@RollingStone) March 13, 2019

-But while fans may have to deal with the fact that they’ll never get to see what Phoebe, Rachel, Monica, Chandler, Joey, Ross, and even Gunther are up to, at least they can still binge watch the series on Netflix.
-As the Inquisitr shared late last year, the streaming giant almost took the show off of the platform for good but thankfully didn’t.
+But while fans may have to deal with the fact that they’ll never get to see what Phoebe, Rachel, Monica, Chandler, Joey, Ross, and even Gunther are up to — at least they can still binge watch the series on Netflix.
+As The Inquisitr shared late last year, the streaming giant almost took the show off the platform for good, but thankfully didn’t.

-Once news of the show going off of Netflix spread, fans took to social media to lash out with many even threatening to cancel their accounts altogether.
-Some fans even went as far as starting online petitions to beg Netflix to keep the show on the platform and luckily, after all of the backlash and worry from loyal watchers of the show, Netflix did fans a solid and told fans that the show would not be leaving the streaming library in 2019 as originally scheduled.
+Once news that the show may potentially leave Netflix spread, fans took to social media to lash out — with many people even threatening to cancel their accounts altogether.
+Some fans even went as far as starting online petitions to beg Netflix to keep the show on the platform.
+Luckily, after all of the backlash and worry from loyal watchers of the show, Netflix did fans a solid — telling fans that the show would not be leaving the streaming library in 2019 as originally scheduled.

-Instead of axing it, Netflix shelled out at least $100 million to WarnerMedia – who is the owner of Friends– to keep all 236 episodes of the series for another year.
-Thank goodness.
+Instead of axing it, Netflix shelled out at least $100 million to WarnerMedia – who hold the rights to Friends— to keep all 236 episodes of the series for another year.